 If pre-test counselling is provided by the requesting doctor, please confirm the patient’s consent by using the Sonic Genetics consent form.
 Other request forms may not necessarily be accepted as we require consent for specific matters that are detailed on our form.

 Sonic Genetics can also provide pre-test genetic counselling for patients having a genetic test for familial hypercholesterolaemia upon request.
-This is provided by a certified genetic counsellor by phone or video conference, usually within a few days of the request being received, and at no additional cost to the patient.
+This is provided by a certified genetic counsellor by phone or video conference, usually within a few days of the request being received, and at no additional cost to the patient (conditions apply).
 Please refer to the test summary for details about arranging genetic counselling.